 Lockers are the property of the Prep Charter School and are loaned to the student for his/her personal use.
 Each student will be provided a lock for his/her locker.
-Lockers will be assigned by the advisory teacher the first week of school.
+Lockers will be assigned by security the first week of school.
 Students may not give their lock combination to anyone.
 Students may visit their lockers before the 8:00 AM bell, during transitions, before or after lunch and at the end of the school day.
 All other visits must be approved by the classroom teacher.
 Students may only use the locker to which they were assigned and may not trade locker locations with another student.
-If the lock is not returned at the end of the school year, he/she will be charged a \$10 fee for a replacement.
+If the lock is not present on a student's locker or the lock is damaged at the end of the school year, he/she will be charged a \$10 fee for a replacement.
+All fees need to be paid by the end of the current school year.
+Students with unpaid fees will not be able to walk in graduation, receive their diploma, or be provided report cards/transcripts.